Ukrainian Refugee Children Start Over at a School in Romania

 Moving beyond trauma to hope: Ukrainian refugee teachers and students are finding peace in Bucharest:

 Mihai Viteazul High School offered space in their building for the new Ukrainian School.
 On the first day, 227 children arrived.
-"You can imagine me and the Head Teacher of the school running around counting chairs, trying to figure out where all the children will go," said Anastasiia.
+"You can imagine me and the Head Teacher of the school running around counting chairs, trying to figure out where all the children will go," said Konovalova.
 "This is such a huge responsibility for a school, to allow so many children, a lot of them with no documents at all."

 UNICEF provided backpacks filled with notebooks and art materials, sports equipment and School in a Box kits containing classroom supplies.
 The children learn Ukrainian, Mathematics, Science and English.
 Their emotional state is at the core of every lesson.

-"We have new children coming every day," said Anastasiia.
+"We have new children coming every day," said Konovalova.
 "Some of them went through the horrible experience of living in the basement, seeing people dying, not having food and water for several days.
 I don't know how much time they will need to actually heal, to realize what happened."

 UNICEF is on the ground in Ukraine and neighboring countries, ensuring that children uprooted by the war have the supplies and psychosocial support they need to recover from the trauma they've experienced and get back to just being kids.
 Please donate.